Data-Science-for-Linguists-2020/Home/Homeworks/hw1.md

 1. While working on your Jupyter Notebook, you should be frequently committing and pushing to your fork.

 ### Your code
 1. Your Python code should be written as a Jupyter Notebook.
-If you are not familiar with it, watch the [Lynda.com tutorial](https://github.com/Data-Science-for-Linguists-2020/Home/blob/master/resources.md#tools).
+If you are not familiar with it, watch the [Dataquest tutorial](https://github.com/Data-Science-for-Linguists-2020/Home/blob/master/resources.md#tools).
 1. At the top of your Jupyter notebook should be a markdown cell with following information:
   - Your name, email and date
   - Info on your data set.
 The name, author(s), download URL, etc. Basically what you reported back in To-do 1.